Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model: Multi-layer shallow water

 The match of the vorticity snapshots translates to the ability of the SWQG\pl~to capture the vorticity skewness of the simulation.
-Figure \ref{fig:two_lay_vortskew} shows the agreement of the overall trend extending to a large time ($t/T=100$), for both layers.
+Figure \ref{fig:two_lay_vortskew} shows the agreement of the overall trend {over} a large time ($t/T=100$), for both layers.
 The vorticity is now skewed towards positive, in comparison to the freely decaying result.
 This change in vorticity skewness is due to the new effects of the baroclinic mode now included in the two-layer model.
 The vortex stretching due to the correlation of baroclinic vorticity and divergence drives the initial growth of positive vorticity skewness shown in Figure \ref{fig:two_lay_vortskew}.
-This effect is entirely missing in the one-layer simulation.
+This effect is entirely missing in the one-layer simulation. {The vorticity skewness is an ageostrophic phenomenon.
+We diagnose the first local maxima of the vorticity skewness, as it is an indicator of the strength of the ageostrophic frontogenesis.
+Figure \ref{fig:MaxSkew_Rosweep} shows clearly that this measurement of vorticity skewness is linearly proportional to the Rossby number, and SWQG\pl~is effective over a large parameter space.}

-Our results agree with the ones of \cite{LambaertsEtAl_12} in the upper layer for the onset of instability.
-However, their lower layer does not have a mean jet while ours does thus the results differ.
+Our results agree with those of \cite{LambaertsEtAl_12} in the upper layer for the onset of instability.
+However, their lower layer does not have a mean jet while ours does, thus the results differ.